henry32144/academic-kickstart/content/en/authors/chenghan/_index.md

 Hi, I graduated from Computer Science at Tunghai University.
 I'm interested in Reinforcement Learning, Computer Vision, Generative Adversarial Networks and Artificial Intelligence applications.

-Currently, I am waiting to serve my 4-month Military Service Obligation.
-During this time, I'm studying Computer Vision skills by participating in Kaggle competitions, also learning to make games.
+I am going to serve my 4-month Military Service Obligation in 2020/2/19.
+In my free time, I'm studying Computer Vision skills by participating in Kaggle competitions, also learning to make games.
 Hoping to apply the knowledge I learned about AI to make interesting games.